Sea Fighter: Description

-Sea Fighters hull is a small-waterplane-area twin hull (SWATH) design, constructed out of aluminum.
+Sea Fighters hull is a small-waterplane-area twin hull (SWATH) design, constructed out of aluminium.

 With twin gas turbine engines, quad water jets, and streamlined hulls, Sea Fighter is capable of speeds of 50 kn and greater.
 It is designed to be a sea frame that can carry interchangeable mission modules resembling shipping containers.
 These modules allow it to be easily reconfigured to meet a variety of mission requirements, including mine warfare, anti-submarine operations, amphibious assault support, surface warfare, transport and logistical missions, cruise-missile launch, and special-forces interdiction operations.
 The mission modules are easily loaded and stored on Sea Fighters inner deck.

 The vessel has the capability of launching small craft up to 11 m in length from the stern, including assault craft and submersibles by means of a custom dual-purpose ramp that also enables RORO operations for HMMWV and other vehicles.
 The vessel also has a twin-pad helicopter deck capable of operating aircraft up to the size of an H-60 type, including unmanned aerial vehicles, and landing helicopters while travelling at speeds of up to 50 kn.
 A special deck-lighting system has been developed for Sea Fighter using low-intensity green lighting around the vessel's edges and helipads.
 This lighting is particularly effective when using night-vision goggles, making landings on the vessel easier than on conventional warships, even at the higher speeds in which Sea Fighter operates.